oinanoanalysis/h5oina/H5OINAFile.md

 #### <a name="eds-data"></a> Data Group Specification ####

 The number of rows (first dimension of array) of all datasets is equal to the size of the acquisition.
-For example, width x height for maps and length for line scans.
+For example, width x height for maps, length for line scans and 1 for single point.
 In other words, it is equal to the total number of pixels in the acquisition.

 The EDS Data Group contains at least one of the following groups, but may also contain two or all three.